JiscSD/ckanext-ukds_custom_dcat_profiles/README.md

 This is a custom profile to be used for the ckanext-dcat extension, so this extension needs to be installed.

-**TODO:** For example, you might want to mention here which versions of CKAN this extension works with.

 Compatibility with core CKAN versions:

 | CKAN version    | Compatible?   |